2018 Medicare Supplement Plans – Medigap Plans

 Beneficiaries can take advantage of special enrollment periods when they get guaranteed rights to sign up for any plan sold in their local area.
 The most common example of this guaranteed right is when a beneficiary first becomes eligible for Part A and Part B. Other circumstances may be trial periods with other types of senior health plans and rare occasions when an existing plan terminates or does not follow the rules.

 At other times, beneficiaries may be subjected to medical underwriting, and people with preexisting health conditions could get charged more or even declined.
 In contrast, general Medicare Advantage policies cannot ask any medical questions to qualify members for coverage.
 You are, however, restricted to enroll only during certain times of the year.
-Whereas a Medicare recipient can enroll in a Medicare Supplement plan at any time so long as they qualify based on either a guaranteed issue right or are able to answer the Medicare supplement company’s health questions.
+Whereas a Medicare recipient can enroll in a Medicare Supplement plan for 2018 at any time so long as they qualify based on either a guaranteed issue right or are able to answer the Medicare supplement company’s health questions.
 That said, each company’s qualifications vary, so it’s very important to enlist the assistance of a veteran Medicare supplement specialist to guide you through the process.

 Find the Right Medicare Supplement Plans in 2018

 Today’s seniors have a lot of choices when it comes to finding health insurance to help them make good use of their valuable Medicare benefits for 2018.
 However, having all of these choices can make it difficult to make a good choice without help.
 We are here to provide that help by offering online quotes and personalized assistance from trained and experienced senior health insurance agents.